 Our school day starts at 8.40am and finishes at 3pm each day.

-If your child is absent from school, please email firstname.lastname@example.org or contact the school office on 01793 522626 or before 8:45 am to notify us of the absence.
+If your child is absent from school, please email firstname.lastname@example.org or contact the school office on 01793 522626 or before 8:30am to notify us of the absence.
 Failure to report your child's absence will result in them receiving an unauthorised mark in their attendance record.

 Returning to School

 If your child’s illness involved vomiting or diarrhoea they should not return to school until 48 hours after their last bout of sickness or diarrhoea.
 For other illnesses, which may be contagious, please contact the school office to check the latest guidance on when it is safe for them to return.

 Non urgent appointments for the doctor, dentist or opticians should be made outside of school hours.
 If this is unavoidable, then if you need to take your child out of school during the day, or need to collect them early for any reason, can we please ask that you complete and return a ‘Request for A Partial Day’s Absence’ form to the office, prior to the absence.
 This form can be found below and downloaded.

 This new form is to be used only for partial absences only and does not replace the Request for Absence Form which should be completed for any absence for a whole day or more.